roscoelabs/beams/readme.md

 #Beams v0.2.0 (Beta)

-Beams is an open framework for building media websites, including news sites, blogs, video apps, et cetera.
+Beams is "an operating system for news."
+In other words, an open, full-stack framework for building media websites, including news sites, blogs, video apps, and so on.

 ###Features

 Beams v0.2.0 is a beta release with the following features:

-- **Node.js/Express Web server.**

-- **Node.js/Express Web server.** A simple, fast, secure server script to get your project up and running quickly.
+- **Secure HTTPS server using Nginx and Node.js.** A simple, fast, secure server script to get your project up and running quickly.
 A basic website file structure is also included for serving static pages of content.

 - **Ultraresponsive layout.** Layout is based on a 20-column, 4,000-pixel grid.
 This allows elegant resizing of elements on any size screen, from a large TV down to a smartphone.
 Video players are also responsive, including support for embedded players for YouTube, Vimeo, and self-hosted HTML5 video.